The 20 Best Foods for Bright, Healthy Skin

 Fruits and vegetables with deep colors like blueberries, blackberries and raspberries are packed with ultra healthy antioxidants.
 They’ll protect your skin from the sun and keep it glowing all year long!
 Combine all the flavors of summer with this berry nectarine salad.

 Fish like mackerel or salmon are rich in omega-3 fatty acids, perking up dull skin and keeping it moisturized.
 These omega-3 fats can also make your skin thicker and more supple.
 This means you’ll be better able to fight off skin damage next time you spend a day at the beach.
-Here are 7 clear signs that you’re not eating enough healthy fats.

 Like carrots, sweet potatoes are rich in beta-carotene, giving them their orange color and serious nutritional punch.
 When we eat beta-carotene, our bodies convert it to vitamin A and use it to protect our skin cells from sunburn and wrinkles.
 Sounds like a good reason to roast some sweet potato fries for lunch!